 - Elderly - use lower initial doses since the elderly are particularly susceptible to diuretic side-effects.
 Adjust the dose according to renal function.
 Avoid long-term use of diuretics to shift gravitational oedema - increasing muscle pump activity, raising the legs at rest and use of support stockings are more appropriate.

 - Pregnancy - there is a risk of volume depletion and fetal/neonatal toxicity associated with diuretics.
-One study suggested that women using loop diuretics during pregnancy gave birth to heavier infants and had a higher risk of preterm birth, but there were confounding factors.
-Methyldopa and beta-blockers are used to treat hypertension in pregnancy and thiazides should be avoided.
+One study suggested that women using loop diuretics during pregnancy gave birth to heavier infants and had a higher risk of preterm birth; however, there were confounding factors.
+Methyldopa, nifedipine and labetalol are used to treat hypertension in pregnancy and thiazides should be avoided.

 - Check electrolytes and renal function prior to starting treatment and correct any pre-existing hypokalaemia.